thewtex/thesis/strain_estimation/strain_estimation.rst

 the increased extrema (*n*-1 for a polynomial of order *n*) that are required with increasing polynomial orders.
 In order for B-spline fitting to be successful in this algorithm, a few actions could be taken.
-First, the bias artifacts could be reduced or eliminated with a reimplentation of the regularization algorithm.
+First, the bias artifacts could be reduced or eliminated with a re-implementation of the regularization algorithm.
 Also, smoothness of the B-spline could by enforced by adding a regularization term to the fit that penalizes the presence of the *L2* norm of the second derivative.